-Leadership and Hierarchy Leadership plays are role in various organizational forms.
+Leadership and Hierarchy Leadership plays a role in various organizational forms.
 Even in hierarchical organizations, people throughout the organization step into and out of leadership moments, to foster doing something that isn't being done, needs to be, but takes more than just a few people collaborating closely.
 Still, senior management are often referred to as "The Leadership," and it's worth taking a moment to consider.
 Formal power over hiring/retention and budgets/priorities, as well as the social capital of esteem and prestige of senior managers, can mean that even their "whispers are heard as roars."
 We attend, and interpret and try to line up with their intent.
 This is worth saying, so that senior managers understand that dynamic, and responsibility, for it has implications.
 For example, it can make it harder for leading to happen elsewhere in the organization.
-If managers are getting things done through control and threat and negative force, that's ... not leadership ... and is out of scope here.
-Leaders foster a context in which people collaborate.\ "it is possible to develop the conception of power-with, a jointly developed power, a coactive, not a coercive power." - Mary Parker Follett "The skill of writing is to create a context in which other people can think" \ - Edwin Schlossberg "The leader-leader structure is fundamentally different from the leader-follower structure.
+If managers are getting things done through control and threat and negative force, that's \cdots arguably not leadership \cdots and is out of scope here.
+"The leader-leader structure is fundamentally different from the leader-follower structure.
 At its core is the belief that we can all be leaders and, in fact, it's best when we are all leaders." - David Marquet, Turn the Ship Around!

-Networks and leadership across (people, teams, system/organizational boundaries,..).
-Leadership Across Scope of complexity is about the span of responsibility (taken on, or inherent to) and focus of attention of a role Scope within a team evolving a (part of a) system is less than scope at the business unit level, for example.
+"it is possible to develop the conception of power-with, a jointly developed power, a coactive, not a coercive power." - Mary Parker Follett Leadership Across Scope of complexity is about the span of responsibility (taken on, or inherent to) and focus of attention of a role Scope within a team evolving a (part of a) system is less than scope at the business unit level, for example.